 Her eyes were blue and green and gray.
-The color changed based on the weather or her mood, or when she wore her favorite sweater.
-She was hopelessly nearsighted at a time when contacts and LASIK surgery didn’t exist, and would joke that her dating years were a blur since she would whip off her glasses whenever a cute young man entered a room.
-As she raised her children, she learned to keep her face neutral when confronted with a child who was having a meltdown or needed to be rushed to the emergency room.
-But the eyes always gave her away.
+The color changed based on the weather or her mood or when she wore her favorite sweater.
+She was hopelessly nearsighted at a time when contacts and LASIK surgery didn’t exist.
+She would joke about her teenage vanity, saying that her dating years were a blur because she would whip off her glasses whenever a cute young man entered the room.
+I don't think I've ever seen a picture of her wearing glasses until after she was married.

 I sat with her the other day, like so many days before, and held her hand while she dozed on and off.
+It was one of the bad days, when I just couldn't get her to engage.
 At one point l bent down and looked into those blue eyes, now red-rimmed and watery.
 “Are you in there?”
 I asked softly, expecting the usual empty stare.
-But this time she looked directly into my eyes, and then slowly nodded her head yes.
-Yes, she is still there.
-I squeezed her hand and whispered, “I love you”.
+But this time she lifted her gaze and looked directly into my eyes, and then slowly nodded her head yes.
+Yes, she is still in there.
+I squeezed her hand and whispered that I loved her.
 She squeezed my hand back and whispered, “I love you, too.”
 And then she slipped away again.